renatocaliari/contornos/docs/en/_coverpage.md

 # Contornos<small>0.10.4</small>

->  Social Technology for Organizations
+>  Social Technology for organizations and communities

 - :cyclone: Take into account the organizational system as a whole and the value streams.
 - :loop: Amplify 'feedback loops'.